paul-hammant/tbd/content/feature-flags/index.md

 ## Granularity

 If could be that the flag controls something large like a component.
-In our case above we could say that `OneClickPurchasing` and `ShoppingCart` are the names of a compoents.
+In our case above we could say that `OneClickPurchasing` and `ShoppingCart` are the names of a components.
 It could be that the granularity of the flag is much smaller - Say Americans want to see temperatures in degrees Fahrenheit and other nationalities would prefer degrees Centigrade/Celcuius.
 We could have a flag `--temp=F` and `--temp=C`.
 For fun, the developers also added `--temp=K` (Kelvins).